 Red Wine - beef broth, red grape juice or unsweetened cranberry juice

 Rum - Replace two tablespoons of rum with one-half to one teaspoon of rum extract (alcoholic), or mix white grape juice, pineapple juice, apple juice, apple cider or water with a small amount of almond extract.
-For dark rum, mix molasses and juice together; then, add a bit of almond extract.
+For dark rum, mix molasses and juice; then, add a bit of almond extract.
 Other liquors that will work: bourbon

 Sake - rice vinegar